swasti324/pico-whack-a-mole/README.md

 $ make
 ```

-To upload code, start by pressing the bootsell button and holding it down while you plug the USB into your computer.
-You should see a pico pop up, click on it to open the pico file.
-Next, find the .uf2 file located in **\*\***\_\_**\*\***.
+To flash code onto the Pico, start by pressing the `BOOTSEL` button and holding it down while you plug the USB into your computer.
+In your File Explorer, you should see a new storage location named `RPI-RP2` pop up.

+Next, find the main loop executable: `pico-whack-a-mole\build\src\main_loop.uf2`.
 This file is created when you build your code.
-Drag and drop this file into the pico file.
-You will need to do this everytime to rebuild/flash new code.
+Drag and drop this file into `RPI-RP2`.

+You will need to do this everytime when rebuilding or flashing new code.